agpavlik/React-Notes/README.md

 // Element NavLink has an additional class("active") which allow to style this element differently.
 But Link doesnot have this class. import { NavLink } from "react-router-dom";
-import styles from "./PageNav.module.css";
-import Logo from "./Logo";

 export default function PageNav() {
   return (